AGR-Yes/RuPauls-Drag-Race-Finalists/README.md

 >* Gathering the winners and identifying the returning challenges
 >* Doing the modeling and applying it to my datasets
 >* Relearning Dash
->* Dealt with inconsistencies in the datasets
+>* Dealt with inconsistencies in the dataset

 ---